tomhonour/stripe-webhook-http-auth-control/README.md

-# stripe-webhook-http-auth-ctrl
+# stripe-webhook-http-authentication-control

 ## the logic
-1. a customer performs and action
+1. a customer performs an action
 2. stripe sends a POST request with a json body
 3. `webhook.py` handles the request, calls `customers.sh`, and then returns 200.
 4. `customers.sh` creates a username and password for the customer, places that information into http auth, and then e-mails that information to the customer. it also removes that customer from http auth after 3 days.